University Animal Care Committee (UACC)

 Queen’s Researchers Conducting Work at Other Institutions:

 Generally, the institution that is managing the funding for the work is classified as the “home” institution and the institution where the work takes place, the “host”.
 In some cases, the home ACC reviews the protocol first to ensure it meets the ethical expectations of the institution and to verify scientific or pedagogical merit review and then provides conditional approval contingent on host ACC approval (ensuring the work follows institutional ethical expectations and can occur in practice).
 However, this process can also occur in reverse in that the host institution may review the application first followed by the home institution.
 Both parties must conduct a thorough review and communicate the outcome (including any relevant conditions or details accompanying the decision) accordingly prior to any work being initiated.
-A well-defined arrangement for monitoring the proposed project (i.e.: shared post-approval monitoring reports etc.) and the welfare of the animals, should be in place.
+When Queen’s is affiliated to a collaborative project (e.g.: as the PI providing the funding, associates conducting procedures (at Queen’s or elsewhere), or as a host facility), it is important that the Queen’s UACC review the animal use protocol at its inception even if collaborative components might be planned for a future year of a multi-year protocol.
+This supports transparency and open communication between institutions and facilitates interinstitutional alignment.
+Consideration may need to be given to the entire project rather than just the isolated work conducted at Queen’s or by Queen’s personnel.
+A well-defined arrangement for monitoring the proposed project (e.g.: shared post-approval monitoring reports etc.) and the welfare of the animals, should be in place and communicated, before the work takes place.

 Associates from Other Institutions doing Work at Queen’s:

 Researchers from other institutions who use animals in research, teaching or testing at Queen’s University (e.g.: researchers from other institutions using the Queen’s University Biology Station (QUBS)) must provide the UACC with copies of their home approved protocols for review and approval by the Queen’s UACC.
-These protocols may be submitted on the forms from the home institution including a statement of approval.
+These protocols may be submitted on the home institution's forms along with a statement of approval.
 Where parts of a project take place at different institutions or different field sites, it must be clear which aspects of the protocol pertain to each animal care committee to facilitate review.
-PIs must clarify the aspects of their home approved protocol that are relevant to Queen's and for renewals and amendments PIs must highlight the changes that are being made.
+PIs must clarify the aspects of their home approved protocol that are relevant to Queen's and for renewals and amendments PIs must highlight the pertinent outcomes and changes that are being made to those aspects of their home approved protocol.
 Individuals conducting work at Queen’s must familiarize themselves with relevant UACC policies.
 In particular, the UACC Policy on Visitor’s Within Animal Facilities and the UACC Policy on Taking and Sharing Images of Animals in Science must be respected.

 In Summary

 Any animal work with an affiliation to Queen’s University, either being carried out at Queen’s or at another institution, must have Queen’s UACC approval prior to animals being acquired and work commencing.
-Research funding will not be released until adequate approval is in place, regardless of whether the work will be performed at Queen’s University.
+Research funding will not be released until adequate approval is in place, regardless of whether the work will be performed at Queen’s University or elsewhere.

 If you are unsure as to whether you require Queen’s UACC approval, please contact the UACC Coordinator (uacc@queensu.ca).